-The M6 is a recent model that features in the current product line-up of Canon.
-In contrast, the M Typ 240 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the M Typ 240 was succeeded by the Leica M Typ 262.
+Both the M6 and the M Typ 240 have been discontinued, but can regularly be found used on eBay.
+The M Typ 240 was replaced by the Leica M Typ 262, while the M6 was followed by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Which of the two cameras – the Canon M6 or the Leica M Typ 240 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/25p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.